hmrc/self-assessment-bsas-api/resources/public/api/conf/3.0/docs/errors.md

 An example with single error:<br>
 `{
     "code": "FORMAT_STRING_NAME",
     "message": "The provided field is not valid", "paths": [ "/arrayName/0/fieldName" ]
 }`

 An example with multiple errors:<br>
 `{
     "code": "INVALID_REQUEST",
     "message": "Invalid request",
     "errors": [
         {
            "code": "FORMAT_VALUE",
-            "message": "The field should be between 0 and 99999999999.99", "paths": [ "/objectName/fieldName1", "/arrayName/0/fieldName2" ]
+           "message": "The value should be between 0 and 99999999999.99", "paths": [ "/objectName/fieldName1", "/arrayName/0/fieldName2" ]
         },
         {
            "code": "FORMAT_STRING_NAME",
            "message": "The provided field is not valid", "paths": [ "/arrayName/0/fieldName3", "/arrayName/1/fieldName3" ]
         }
     ]
 }`